greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/system_catalogs/pg_statistic.html.md

 Statistical information about a table's contents should be considered sensitive \(for example: minimum and maximum values of a salary column\). `pg_stats` is a publicly readable view on `pg_statistic` that only exposes information about those tables that are readable by the current user.

-**Warning:** Diagnostic tools such as `gpsd` and `minirepro` collect sensitive information from `pg_statistic`, such as histogram boundaries, in a clear, readable form.
+> **Caution** Diagnostic tools such as `gpsd` and `minirepro` collect sensitive information from `pg_statistic`, such as histogram boundaries, in a clear, readable form.
 Always review the output files of these utilities to ensure that the contents are acceptable for transport outside of the database in your organization.

 |column|type|references|description|
 |------|----|----------|-----------|